What every best Cooktops has:

-Styling, like the GE's, is gorgeous.
+Styling is gorgeous.
 Reviewers praise this 36-inch stainless steel cooktop's continuous cast-iron grates, which allow them to slide a pot from burner to burner without lifting.
 Its five sealed burners -- ranging in power from 9,100 to 18,000 BTUs -- have a distinctive star shape, which Thermador claims provides better heat distribution without cold spots.
 Reviewers also praise the 200-BTU "ExtraLow" setting, which cycles on and off to maintain a precise temperature for simmering.
 Other features include single-point ignition (which delivers a spark only to the burner being lit, rather than to all burners at once) and automatic re-ignition, which turns the flame back on if it is accidentally blown out.